Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

+Some examples of sampling sets corresponding to the probability density function \(\rho_{P}\) for \(\kappa=16\) are reported in Figure~\ref{fig:sampling_samples}.
+For these examples the number of sampling nodes is set to \(M = \nu N_{P}\) with \(\nu=4\), for the three types of sampling considered.
 As expected, the sampling points cluster near the line \(\zeta=0\) for smaller $P$.
-This is the regime for which we know that propagative plane waves alone already provide a good approximation.
-However, there are no purely propagative plane waves \(\zeta=0\) as $\rho_N$ is a continuous distribution.
+This is the (propagative) regime for which PPWs alone provide a good approximation.
 When \(P>\kappa\) the evanescence parameter \(\zeta\) spreads in a wider domain, with some clustering at the secondary modes of the distribution, in agreement with Figure~\ref{fig:sampling_density}.